floooh/sokol/README.md

 - implement an alternative WebAudio backend using Audio Worklets and WASM threads

 # Updates

+- **22-Jun-2020**: The X11/GLX backend in sokol_app.h now has (soft-)fullscreen
+support, bringing the feature on par with Windows and macOS.
+Many thanks to
+@medvednikov for the PR!

 - **20-Jun-2020**: Some work to better support older DX10-level GPUs in the sokol_gfx.h D3D11 backend: